mohamadamarneh/almosafer-task-restAssured/README.md

 6-reports TestNG/Junit in :almosafer/test-output/emailable-report.html , almosafer/test-output/Default suite/Default test.html

-note: POST_TRIP_INFO.java fils just for make sure TDD works in others classes.
+note: the task have comments explained the codes and POST_TRIP_INFO.java fils just for make sure TDD works in others classes

 hope you like it.